emblixt/blixt_rp/README.md

 # blixt_rp
-Some scripts handy for analysing wells, doing basic rock physics and AVO modelleing
+Some scripts handy for analysing wells, doing basic rock physics and AVO modelling